s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 - If a file already exists, logs a message and skips copying.

-If stimulusFilesUsed=True in project config file:
+If otherFilesUsed=True in project config file:

 1. Behavioral files are copied via `_copy_behavioral_files()`.

-    - Validates required files against TOML config (`StimulusFilesInfo`).
-In this config we add the the extensions of the expected stimulus files.
+    - Validates required files against TOML config (`OtherFilesInfo`).
+In this config we add the the extensions of the expected other files.
 For example, in our testproject we use EyeList 1000 Plus eye tracker which generates .edf and .csv files.
-So we add these extensions as required stimulus files.
+So we add these extensions as required other files.
 We also have mandatory labnotebook and participant info files in .tsv format.
     - Renames files to include sub-XXX_ses-YYY_ prefix if missing.
-    - Deletes the other files in the stimulus directory that are not listed in `StimulusFilesInfo` in the project config file.
+    - Deletes the other files in the project_other directory that are not listed in `OtherFilesInfo` in the project config file.
 It doesn"t delete from the source directory, only from out BIDS dataset.

 2. Experimental files are copied via `_copy_experiment_files().`